Top 10 Signs Your Practice Will Fail a HIPAA Audit

 3. The BAA list isn't current

-A new lab integration went live six months ago.
-The BAA wasn't returned.
-Or the BAA was signed in 2019 and the vendor has since updated their template.
-The practice can't produce a current, complete BAA inventory.
-The Raleigh Orthopaedic Clinic case settled at $750,000 with no breach required — the missing BAA was the violation.
+A new lab integration went live six months ago and the BAA never made it back from the vendor's legal team, or the BAA was signed in 2019 and the vendor has since updated their template without re-circulating the new version, and now the office manager can't produce a current, complete BAA inventory when somebody finally asks.
+The Raleigh Orthopaedic Clinic case settled at $750,000 with no breach required because the missing BAA was the violation, and the way the inventory stays current in a busy practice is by giving the office manager a single folder, a single checklist, and a calendared reminder when something is coming up for renewal.

 4. Audit logs exist but are never reviewed